SirBaron84/SirBaron84/README.md

 A continuous learner, with good knowledge of Data Analytics, Data Science and Deep Learning.
 Posses strong coding and problem solving skills with hands on experience in latest technologies.

 My career objective is to pursue a challenging career and be part of a progressive organisation where I can apply aquired technical and analytical skills.
-Broaden my knowledge about new and emerging trends in IT sector, and application in organizations.
+Broaden my knowledge about new and emerging trends in IT sector, and solutions to apply it in organizations.

 <h3 align="left"> My Certifications:</h3>
 <p align="left"> Microsoft Certified: Azure Solutions Architect Expert